surfstudio/surf-flutter-app-template/docs/architecture_and_project_structure.md

 ### Presentation

-Logic in a presentation layer can be either business logic(Model) or UI logic(WidgetModel):
+Logic in a presentation layer can be either **Business logic**(Elementary Model) or **UI logic**(Widget Model):
-* Business logic is the implementation of product requirements for application data.
-For example, bookmarking an article in a news reader app when a user clicks on a button.
+* **Business logic** is the implementation of product requirements for application data.
+For example, adding an item to the cart when the user clicks on a button.
-* UI logic is related to how to display UI state on the screen.
-For example, obtaining the right search bar hint when the user has selected a category, scrolling to a particular item in a list, or the navigation logic to a particular screen when the user clicks a button.
+* **UI logic** is related to how to display UI state on the screen.
+For example, displaying or hiding the load indicator depending on the data load status or showing a snack bar.

 ### Repository

 The repository is designed to abstract the details of data storage.
-It makes the ElementaryModel independent of the specific data source.
-You need to interact with the repository through the interface from the ElementaryModel.
+It makes the `ElementaryModel` independent of the specific data source.
+You need to interact with the repository from the `ElementaryModel` through the interface.

 ### Dependency rule